 The aim of our project is implementing a new revenue stamp for National Wildlife Refuges, one that represents birders, photographers and wildlife watchers and their interests on National Wildlife Refuges.
 See our full proposal for the reasons behind this endeavor.
-This website and our Facebook page will be a hub for information and updates related to this endeavor.
-We will be adding resources and publicity materials for promoting this new Refuge stamp.
-Stay tuned for significant changes in the next few months.
+This website and our Facebook page are a hub for information and updates related to this endeavor.
+Stay tuned for changes.

 Does the stamp have to have federal recognition before it is implemented?

 In terms of how we envision the project at this point — yes.
 We are using the Federal Duck Stamp legislation as a model for implementing the Wildlife Conservation Stamp.
 The Duck Stamp was conceived in 1934 through the Migratory Bird Hunting Stamp Act passed by Congress.
-We are working across various platforms to draft sample legislation for such consideration.
-We’re also focusing on bringing together public support for this idea — to show just how viable and potentially lucrative this stamp will be in terms of Refuge funding.
+We are working across various platforms to garner support for similar legislation.
+We’re also focusing on bringing together public enthusiasm for this idea — to show just how viable and potentially lucrative this stamp will be in terms of Refuge funding.
 We remain open to alternative forms of implementation that achieve the same end.

 Why not just encourage birders and photographers to buy the Federal Duck Stamp?

-We explain the various reasons for a separate stamp and revenue stream on our proposal page.
-The Federal Duck Stamp raises critical funds for our National Wildlife Refuges.
-The Duck Stamp is tradionally associated with hunters since the stamp is mandatory for those who wish to hunt on Wildlife Refuges.
+We explain the various reasons for a separate stamp and revenue stream in our Why a New Stamp page.
+In short, the Duck Stamp is tradionally associated with hunters since the stamp is mandatory for those who wish to hunt on Wildlife Refuges.
 Although collectors and birders do buy the Duck Stamp, we believe a separate stamp, funded specifically by wildlife watchers and photographers, is the best and most equitable way to involve non-extractive users in preserving and supporting our National Wildlife Refuge System into the future.